mage-ai/mage-ai/docs/deploy/ci_cd/README.md

     >
     > Change `mageprod` to any other name.
 You’ll need this tag name when deploying to
     > production in the cloud.

+1. To test the new image works, run the following command:
+    ```bash
+    docker run -it -p 6789:6789 mageprod:latest mage start demo_project
+    ```
+1. Open your browser and go to http://localhost:6789/
+    1. You should see all your pipelines there.
+    1. Changing the contents of files won’t change the contents on your local file system because all your code was packaged together within the Docker image (this is intentional).
+1. The next steps depends on your deployment method.
+If you are using [Terraform](../terraform/README.md), then you’ll need to use the previously tag name (e.g. `mageprod`) when pushing a Docker image to a remote Docker registry.